nigels0/BangAndOlufsen/README.md

 script:///home/pi/domoticz/progs/olufsen.py BV10 V V.MEM.

-Note the {Source} should be one of the sources listed in the BEO4Source array below. the {Device} can be whatever name you wish - it just refers to the MLN number of the device you wish to control
+Note the {Source} should be one of the sources listed in the BEO4Source array in the code. the {Device} can be whatever name you wish - it just refers to the MLN number of the device you wish to control
 Choose A or V depending whether it is an audio or video product Normally the Off script would be (for the Beovision 10 example):